Here are pictures

 quite nimble for her age.
 It's surprising how quickly she can

-chair, picks up a newspaper and is over to him.
-All in one fluid
+the chair, picks up a newspaper and is over to him.
+All in one

-movement.
-I don't know why she thinks it's such a treat for him
+fluid movement.
+I don't know why she thinks it's such a treat

-to be sick on a tatty old newspaper.
-He much prefers the carpet.
+for him to be sick on a tatty old newspaper.
+He much prefers

 Thu